slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On lifestyle

 <!--
+- he who buys what he does not need, steals from himself. -- swedish proverb
+- if a little is not enough for you, nothing is. -- epicurus*
+- 3 hobbies: one cretive, one to keep in shape and one to make money
+> *"The happiest of all lives is a busy solitude."
+-- Voltaire*
+- we drink to loosen our tongues.
 > *"Clutter is the physical manifestation of unmade decisions fueled by procrastination."
 -- Christina Scalise*
 - if you don't love it or use it is clutter.
 - all that clutter used to be money.
+- decluttering is self-care
+- minimalism doesn't avoid possession. only excess.
 - the less you own, the less owns you.
+- income doesn't make you rich. spending habits do.
+- owning less is better than organizing more. eliminate instead of organizing.
+- clutter is not just physical stuff. it's old ideas, toxic relationships and bad habits. clutter is everything that doesn't support the better self.
+- storage is a way of warehousing the past.
-- buy supplies before you need them. gadgets after you need them.
-- three is two. two is one.
+- buy supplies before you need them. gadgets after you need them. three is two. two is one.
 One is none.
 - when working surround yourself with poeple more successful than you. when playing surrond yourself with people more happy than you. -- naval
 - people who live far below their means enjoy a freedom taht people busy upgrading their lifestyles can't fathom. -- naval
 - no routine. i'm famously unscheduled. -- naval
-- storage is a way of warehousing the past.
-- never organize anything you should discard.
 - organizing your email is like alphabetizing your recycling.
 - avoid clothing that's more interesting than you are.
 > *'For a great payoff be especially curious about the things you are not interested in.' -- Kevin Kelly*
 - you cant preach minimalism to whom didnt have too much stuff!
 - If you’re not trying to make money, what are you even doing?
 - feel like a local celebrity: everybody knows who you are.
+- enough is a decision not an amount -- alison faulkner
 - I'm not choosing ignorance.
 I'm choosing to not watch wrestling.
 - My life has been a series of questions and odd experiments.
 - you can never be over dressed or over educated